ehr-lshtm/template-r/README.md

-# ehr-template-r
+# r-template

 ## Purpose

-An template to begin a project with R and RStudio.
+A template to begin a project with R and RStudio.

 ## How to use